 When To Use A Pitching Wedge Vs. A Sand Wedge

-A pitching wedge should be used when on the fairway or rough for approach shots, or when doing some higher trajectory short pitch shots around the green.
+What is a pitching wedge used for?
+A pitching wedge should be used when on the fairway or rough for approach shots, or when doing some higher trajectory short pitch shots around the green

-They are great for creating spin and distance, while also giving you the control you need to keep your short game tight and accurate.
+Whether you’re considering a sand wedge or pitching wedge, both are great for creating spin and distance, while also giving you the control you need to keep your short game tight and accurate

 Also, pitching wedges can handle difficult lies around the green, allowing you to create sufficient spin and punch on your shot.

-A sand wedge is best suited for the sand trap.
-However, if you’ve got to pop the ball up quickly and drop it right at the hole, the sand wedge can come in handy.
+When to use a sand wedge?
+A sand wedge is best suited for the sand trap, especially when you need to pop the ball up quickly and drop it right at the hole.
 You’ll just need to be quite a bit closer to the green.